 Track Chairs: Rob Howes, Ph.D., AstraZeneca (UK) and Janice Reichert, Ph.D., The Antibody Society (USA)

 The success of biologic therapeutics, such as monoclonal antibodies, T-cell receptors, cellular therapies and other signaling molecules, in the clinic has put greater emphasis on earlier stage efforts to increase efficiency, productivity and innovation.
-This track will emphasize innovative solutions to increase the breadth, depth and impact of early-stage efforts to fuel the biologics pipeline.
+This track will emphasize innovative solutions to increase the breadth, depth and impact of early stage efforts to fuel the biologics pipeline.
 In particular, how automation and screening can play a key role in the progression of new therapeutics as well as the impact of novel assays, microfluidics and high content screening campaigns for biologics discovery.
 Planned sessions include:

 Track Chairs: Jason Ekert, Ph.D., MBA, GlaxoSmithKline (USA) and Nancy Allbritton, M.D., Ph.D., University of North Carolina Chapel Hill (USA)

-Attendees will learn from industry and academic leaders about new cellular technologies with a focus on application and translation of complex multi-cellular tissues and organ-like systems.
+Attendees will learn from industry and academic leaders about new celluar technologies with a focus on application and translation of complex multi-cellular tissues and organ-like systems.
 The use of organoids, organ-on-chips, and microphysiologic models for the understanding of normal physiology and creation of disease models will be covered in the sessions.
 The audience will also learn about applications of these multicellular tissues and constructs in drug assays and toxicology screening.
 The track will also address the application of genome editing tools and genetic screens such as CRISPR Cas to develop high-fidelity models of normal and diseased human tissues for investigation of their physiologic behaviors and pharmacologic responses.
 Planned sessions include:

 The world is rapidly transforming.
 Data is ambient and exists in volumes far exceeding the quantities imagined by the pioneers of our fields.
-As data volume and complexity continues to grow exponentially, as does the demand for tools which can rise to the occasion.
+As data volume and complexity continue to grow exponentially, so does the demand for tools which can rise to the occasion.
 Gone are the days of my data and your data.
 Looking at a single or even multiple sets of the same kind of data will not yield the breakthroughs it once did but alongside these new challenges are new opportunities for technology to empower discovery.
 This session will focus on the rapidly evolving role of digital technology and scientific information management including the strategy and culture, as well as the hardware and software of the modern digital research lab.
 Emphasis will be placed on turning data into knowledge and knowledge into insight with additional consideration for translational science, decision-support and the meaning of automation in the digital age.
 Planned sessions include:

 Track Chairs: Margaret Scott, Ph.D., Genentech (USA) and Tim Wigle, Ph.D., Ribon Therapeutics (USA)